anna2/chitchat/README.md

 I built Chitchat to learn about socket programming and concurrency.
 This mission has led the project through several phases:

 1. A simple [chat server using threads](https://github.com/akmcc/Evented/blob/master/threaded_chat_server.rb).
-2. [Writing an event loop](https://github.com/akmcc/Evented/blob/master/unthreaded_chat_server.rb) to handle chat messsages.
+2. [Writing an event loop](https://github.com/akmcc/Evented/blob/master/unthreaded_chat_server.rb) to handle chat messages.
 3. Writing a [chat server using EventMachine](../master/EM_chat.rb).
 4. And finally Chitchat: turning phase 3 into a web app by using EM-Websockets with Sinatra.